IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    12.25% WaitUntil
     2.98% Init

-Now, to supply a :hsobj:`Plutus.Contract.Test.ContractModel.NoLockedFundsProof` we need a general strategy for fund recovery, and a wallet-specific one.
+Now, to supply a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.NoLockedFundsProof` we need a general strategy for fund recovery, and a wallet-specific one.
 Since all we have to do is wait, we can use the *same* strategy as both.